 What Types of Termites are in Florida?

-The three principal types of termites in Florida are subterranean, which nest in the soil; dampwood, which infest damp wood; and drywood termites, which infest dry wood.
+The three principal types of termites in Florida are subterranean, which nest in the soil; damp wood, which infests damp wood; and dry wood termites, which infests dry wood.
 Subterranean termites are the most destructive of the three species and infest wood from underground.
-These termites have become a burden to homeowners today because it is not until there is severe infestation that these hidden creatures are seen.
+These termites have become a burden to homeowners today because it is not until there is a severe infestation that these hidden creatures are seen.
 Source: UF/IFAS Extension.